googlielmo/subc/README.md

 COMPILING THE COMPILER
 ----------------------

-The compiler sources are contained in the "src" directory, so all the subsequent steps assume that this is your current working directory.
+The compiler sources are contained in the `src` directory, so all the subsequent steps assume that this is your current working directory.
 (I.e. do a `cd src` now.)

 On a supported system, just type `make scc`.

-Without "make" the compiler can be bootstrapped by running:
+Without `make` the compiler can be bootstrapped by running:

     cc -o scc0 *.c